Keyboard shortcuts

 Standard Monitor

 A standard monitor consists of a single test for a single host.
+This is the most common type of monitor in Stylus.

 test: